ShuttleBrowser/Shuttle/README.md

 The website will appear next to the "plus" button.
 This action can be repeat any time.

-You can delete a favorites by right-clicking on his color, then a window will open, and click "Continue".
+You can delete a favorites by right-clicking on his icon, then a window will open, and click "Continue".

 You can edit settings by right-clicking on Shuttle's icon, and clicking "Settings".
 Then, you can manage your preferences like turning off "boot starting" or turning on "stay open".